omega8cc/boa/docs/GEM.md

-# How To: Enable Ruby Gems or Node/NPM
+# How To: Enable Ruby Gems and Node/NPM

-BOA does not install Compass Tools or any related Ruby Gems by default.
-To enable Ruby Gems support, you need to initialize your account and then use the `gem` command to install Compass, Bundler, and any other necessary gems for your theme.
+To enable Ruby Gems support you need to initialize your account and then use the `gem` command to install Compass and any other necessary gems for your theme.
+It takes only 5 minutes max and is now 3x faster than before.

-Similarly, to enable Node/NPM support, you need to initialize your account to auto-install a user-level NPM package directory.
+Similarly, to enable Node/NPM support, you need to initialize your account to auto-install a user-level NPM packages directory.
 Afterward, you can use NPM to install Grunt, Gulp, and/or Bower.

 ## Security Considerations for Node/NPM

 Since `node` can be used to bypass Limited Shell and create a significant security risk within the BOA system, it should not be enabled on any BOA system with multiple `lshell` users.
 Consequently, Node/NPM support is not enabled in BOA by default.
 To enable it, you must create an empty control file `/root/.allow.node.lshell.cnf`.
 Node/NPM support on hosted BOA is available only on dedicated systems like Phantom and Cluster.

-Please note that Node/NPM support, if allowed with `/root/.allow.node.lshell.cnf` file, will be enabled only on the main Octopus `lshell` account.
+Please note that Node/NPM support, if allowed with `/root/.allow.node.lshell.cnf` file, will be enabled only on the main Ægir Octopus `lshell` account.
 The `client` level sub-accounts will receive their own Ruby Gems access only.

 ## How It Works

-If you want to use NPM to install Grunt, Gulp, or Bower, and you previously enabled Ruby Gems support, you will need to reinitialize Ruby/NPM on your account due to security and deployment improvements made in BOA-5.3.0.
+If you want to use Ruby Gems or Node/NPM to install Grunt, Gulp, or Bower, and you previously enabled Ruby Gems support, you will need to reinitialize Ruby/NPM on your account due to security and deployment improvements made in BOA-5.3.0.

 1. Delete the control file `~/static/control/compass.info`.
-2. Wait until you can no longer issue the `compass --version` command.
+2. Wait until you can no longer issue the `compass --version` command (5 minutes max)
-3. Add the control file `~/static/control/compass.info` again.
+3. Add the control file `~/static/control/compass.info` again and wait (5 minutes max)
 4. Proceed with the further steps as usual.

 **NOTE:** On self-hosted BOA, you must add the non-default CSS symbol to the `_XTRAS_LIST` variable in your `/root/.barracuda.cnf` file and then run the `barracuda up-lts system` command before initializing Ruby Gems or NPM support in your limited shell account.
 This step is automated on BOA managed by Omega8.cc.